activist-org/activist/STYLEGUIDE.md

     - Colors are defined for light and dark mode with border width and radius also being applied
     - Used in cases like about page sections, search results, etc

-> [!NOTE]
-> There's also custom styles available to make development easier such as `bg-breakpoint-test` that changes the background of the element it's applied to based on the current breakpoint.

 <a id="formatting"></a>

 ## Formatting [`⇧`](#contents)